 The simplest integration — an iframe that renders a small verified badge.
 Uses format=badge on the standard verify endpoint and counts toward your monthly user count.

 For integrations that want richer badge options (SVG, HTML with display name, JSON for native rendering), use the dedicated Badge Display endpoint.
-Requires a tc_badge_ key — a separate key class from the verify-API tc_live_ key.
+Requires a olow_badge_ key — a separate key class from the verify-API olow_live_ key.

 /api/v1/badge| Parameter | Required | Description |